Do you want to know if you can eat squirrels or not?

 You can’t go wrong with oven-baked ANYTHING and especially not with garlicy oven-baked potatoes and carrots.
 You can try making a sheet pan dinner and bake the squirrel and veggies together, or cook the squirrel and veggies separately and use the potatoes and carrots as a filling side dish.

-If you need squirrel recipes, Practical Self Reliance has gathered 40+ of the most mouth-watering squirrel recipes we’ve ever seen!
+Practical Self Reliance has gathered 40+ of the most mouth-watering squirrel recipes we’ve ever seen if you need squirrel recipes!
 So be sure to check them out for more ideas.